 But Aislinn has an agenda of her own.
 On the run from a vengeful fae lord who's vowed to either make her his or end her existence, she knows the iron that allows Gavin to take her captive will also keep her pursuers at bay.
 In order to put herself permanently beyond her enemy's reach, however, Aislinn will need something more.
 She'll need to win Gavin's heart and convince him to willingly part with a piece of the very soul he's trying to save.

 Iron was selected as a Finalist for the EPIC 2011 ebook Awards in the Paranormal Erotic Romance category.

-This title was previously published as The Oak King.
+Previously published as The Oak King.

 Twice each year, Aine Murphy ventures into the woods to hold ceremonies to honor the Oak King and the Holly King, never dreaming these Lords of the Forest could be anything more than myth.
 When the legends spring to life in front of her, how can she help but fall for the sexy demi-gods she's loved all her life?

 From midwinter to midsummer, Fionn O'Dair rules the Greenworld as the Oak King--a role he feels is beyond his abilities, and one that dooms him to a loveless future, forever craving the one man he can never allow himself to have.
 How can he resist what Aine offers--the sweet devotion that soothes his aching soul, and the slim chance to live a "normal" life as her husband, if only for half a year?

 Holly King Kieran Mac Cuilenn never desired a human lover--until now.
 Seeing Fionn and Aine together fills him with longing for the love he threw away and awakens feelings he thought he'd buried with the last Oak King.
 Is there enough magic in the solstice to correct the mistakes he made years ago?
 Or is he doomed to be forever left out in the cold?